by Andrew Schulman

-The notion that such large-scale monitoring of computer, email, and internet use is really taking place seems to be contradicted by the state of the employee-monitoring (EM) industry.
-Companies monitoring employees -- in the sense of systematic surveillance, rather than random spot checks, or ad hoc responses to a specific situation -- presumably do so using commercial EM software.
+The notion that such large-scale observation of computer, email, and internet use is really taking place seems to be contradicted by the state of the employee monitoring (EM) industry.
+Companies monitoring employees – in the sense of systematic surveillance, rather than random spot checks, or ad hoc responses to a specific situation – presumably do so using commercial EM software.
 Yet the EM business, while growing, does not report the revenue figures or market penetration one might expect from the AMA survey, or at least from the way that the AMA survey is typically quoted.

 (On the other hand, the same Websense spokesperson noted at a different time that "Since many of Websense's customers are mid-to-large size companies, they generally do not drill down to the employee level.
 They're not concerned with individual Internet use as much as they are concerned with department Internet use.
 Our research shows that our customers run reports to find internal Internet use trends.")

 Perhaps SurfControl's 1% figure is meant to emphasize the potential for growth.
-Indeed, another widely-cited study, by International Data Corp., maintains that the EM market should grow at an annual growth rate of 55% (International Data Corp., "Employee Internet Management" [Sponsored by Websense]) -- a figure clearly inconsistent with the nearly-saturated market implied by the notion that three-quarters of employers already engage in this type of surveillance.
+Indeed, another widely-cited study, by International Data Corp., maintains that the EM market should grow at an annual growth rate of 55% (International Data Corp., "Employee Internet Management" [Sponsored by Websense]) – a figure clearly inconsistent with the nearly-saturated market implied by the notion that three-quarters of employers already engage in this type of user activities' logging.

-Still, it's important to keep a clear distinction between systematic monitoring on the one hand, and ad hoc investigations or spot checks on the other.
+Still, it's important to keep a clear distinction between systematic observation on the one hand, and ad hoc investigations or spot checks on the other.